Sign In Forgot Password

 Ann Cauterucci is the founding director of the Beth Jacob Preschool.
 Her more than thirty years in Jewish early childhood education include twenty years at Ta’Enna Preschool at the Palo Alto Jewish Community Center, where she taught and ultimately directed the program.

-Ann has led numerous teacher-training workshops both locally and nationally, and coordinated a mentor teacher program for Palo Alto Community Child Care.
+Ann has led numerous teacher-training workshops both locally and nationally and coordinated a mentor teacher program for Palo Alto Community Child Care.

 She received the prestigious Grinspoon-Steinhardt Award for Excellence in Jewish Education in 2003.